 - Boys and Girls Coach with Sportsmanship, Ethics, and Integrity Awards.

-Along with its many other activities, the association represents the Basketball Coaches at all meetings of the Ohio High School Athletic Association, sponsors an Annual Fall Basketball Clinic, publishes Hooplines, provides a Job Placement Service, sponsors the Boys & Girls Top 100 Boys Showcase, sponsors the Hall of Fame Banquet, provides state championship rings to coaches, gives the Paul Walker Award, and sponsors the Ohio North-South All Star Game and the Ohio-Kentucky All-Star Game.
+Along with its many other activities, the association represents the Basketball Coaches at all meetings of the Ohio High School Athletic Association, sponsors an Annual Fall Basketball Clinic, publishes Hooplines, provides a Job Placement Service, sponsors the Boys & Girls Showcases, sponsors the Hall of Fame Banquet, provides state championship rings to coaches, gives the Paul Walker Award, and sponsors the Ohio North-South All-Star Game, the Ohio-Kentucky All-Star Game and the Rising Senior Academy.

 The Ohio High School Basketball Coaches Association is a voluntary, non- profit organization.
 The objectives of this body include: